vitessio/website/content/en/docs/releases/_index.md

 ---

 The Vitess maintainers support the last 3 major releases of Vitess.
-Each major release is maintained by the maintainers during 1 year.
+Each major release is maintained for 1 year.

 > The release lifecycle of Vitess evolved over the years, each iteration is written down in a VEP (Vitess Enhancement Proposal).
 >